• Skip to primary navigation

 How to Make a Salt Dough Christmas Garland

-Learn how to make a salt dough Christmas garland by creating stars to add with the wooden beads.
-It's such a beautiful addition to your holiday decor.
+Learn how to make a salt dough garland for your holiday mantel by creating stars to add with the wooden beads.

 Course: Christmas Crafts